footdabmommy/wse/docs/source/brewery.rst

 Getting Sober
 --------

-After getting drunk, it takes time for the drunkness level to drop.
+After getting drunk, it takes time for the drunkenness level to drop.
 Alternatively you can use milk to speed this up.

 Other effects